 Vital4 presented a clear fit with Valor’s investment strategy, which is investing in high performing technology firms headquartered in the Southeast at the first professional round.
 Vital4’s recurring revenue from its enterprise SaaS software product is well into the seven figures, and growing by double digits year over year.
 Led by two female co-founders, Kristin Stafford and Amy Barbieri, the firm is a clear example of inclusive leadership.
 Less than 20% of technology firms are led by women and less than 2% of venture capital is invested in female founders according to the latest data by Crunchbase.
 However, based on multiple studies, firms led by women and/or inclusive teams are associated with 15-35% better financial performance.
 By leading this seed round in overlooked overachievers, Valor seeks to drive significant alpha in addition to achieving premium venture capital returns.

-Large, growing global market
+Large, a growing global market

 There’s approximately a $160B global market in data for financial and healthcare compliance monitoring, which is in many cases a mandated market.
 Vital4 has identified several trends as tailwinds to its growth: